Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 Cryptocurrency fundamentally transforms value into information.
 This shift eliminates the need for physical trucks and armored vaults but creates a new reality: **keys equal control**.
 If a party can authorize a transaction, they effectively own the asset, creating new opportunities for self-sovereignty and different categories of risk.

 This keys-as-control paradigm becomes particularly relevant when custody can exist entirely in memory.
-A 12 word mnemonic can hold millions of dollars with no physical footprint.
+A 12-word mnemonic can hold millions of dollars with no physical footprint.
 For refugees or anyone living under hostile or bad faith governments, this enables value to cross borders in a head, resist confiscation, evade capital controls, and be reconstructed anywhere with an internet connection.
 But this capability comes with corresponding responsibility, one forgotten passphrase or compromised backup can mean permanent loss.

 Whether for individuals or institutions, this shift from physical to informational value creates new failure modes.
 Sophisticated custody operations become a discipline of **least hotness** (keeping the minimum online), engineered recovery, and provable operations.
 In essence: **keys equal control**, transactions are irreversible, and policy/operational failures cause most losses, not broken cryptography.